Sauna Bathing Can Decrease Your Blood Pressure Naturally Without Medication

 Even if you don’t have access to a sauna daily, studies show heart health benefits beginning at one sauna session per week.
 The greatest benefits however come with increased frequency of sessions with each session lasting a minimum of 15-20 minutes.

-How does a Sauna help your heart?
+How does a Sauna help your heart and cardiovascular disease?

 In fact, everyone who enters a sauna will experience an increase in their circulation.
 Your heart rate can rise from 60-70 bpm (beats per minute) to 110-120 bpm in the sauna (140-150 bpm with more intensive bathing), and can often sink to below normal after the cooling off stage.